 • Stops A and G must be delivered before B and E (Seq 01 takes precedence over 02 and 03).

 • Stops C, D, and F have no Seq Code assigned, so the software will assign a null value (00).
-Since 00 indicates the highest precedence, Stops C, D, and F will be forced to deliver first, ahead of stops A, G, B and E, even though they were designated for 1st, 2nd, and 3rd delivery by the Seq Codes 01, 02, and 03.
+Since 00 indicates the highest precedence, Stop C will be forced to deliver first, ahead of stops A, G, B, and E, even though they were designated for 1st, 2nd, and 3rd delivery by the Seq Codes 01, 02, and 03.

 • Remember, the use of any Seq Code in the Stop File will require that ALL stops be assigned a sequence code.